 100 g pearl barley, washed and drained

-100 g green split peas (pre-soak for a few hours or overnight), washed and drained
+100 g green split peas (pre-soak for few hours or overnight), wash and drained

 1 leek, chopped